Midwestern HomeLife

 • Preheat oven to 350.

 • Make the toffee shortbread crust.
 With a hand mixer or stand mixer, mix the brown sugar, flour, butter, and salt together until it forms a soft dough.
-The dough should not be crumbly, if you are using a hand mixer, you may need to knead the dough together with your hands.
+The dough should not be crumbly, you may need to knead the dough together with your hands.

 • Pat the shortbread crust into an 8x8 square pan and bake for 10 minutes.

 • Make the coconut filling.
-Stir together the beaten eggs, flour, sugar, coconut, baking powder, salt, and vanilla.
-Pour the coconut filling over the shortbread crust and bake for 20 minutes or until the internal temperature reaches 165-200 degrees.
+Beat the eggs in the same bowl.
+Stir in the flour, sugar, coconut, baking powder, salt, and vanilla.
+Pour the coconut filling over the shortbread crust.

 Nutrition